 With doctors on the frontlines of medicine, Rusmisell said they’re ideally positioned to make reports to the FDA when they see problems in their patients.

 “Like with Essure, if they put it in a woman, and it migrates to her spine...they can file an adverse event,” she explained, referring to the contraceptive device linked to more than 10,000 complaints.
 “That is the goal — that is how the system is supposed to work.”

 Rusmisell said the Guardians Act is now seeking additional co-sponsors.

 Responding to a report of the dangers of power morcellators, an FDA spokesperson acknowledged lapses in how the agency monitors the safety of medical devices.

 “he FDA has noted the shortcomings of the current passive postmarket surveillance system and has been taking steps to establish a better system to evaluate device performance in clinical practice,” a spokesperson told JAMA.

 Meanwhile, another patient protection bill, the Medical Device Safety Act is also working its way through Congress.
 The legislation would restore a patient's right to litigation if they are harmed by a medical device.

 Right now, a 2008 Supreme Court decision, Riegel v.
-Medtronic, makes it nearly impossible to sue over a device-related injury or death, as MedTruth has reported.
+Medtronic, makes it nearly impossible to sue over a device-related injury or death.